-The first thing I did before writing this article is call in my mom to give me some of her best tips.
-I had always seen her as a very organized mom and even though I was an only child, she managed to kill it when it came to preparation for school and having a nice routine for both of us.
+The first thing I did before writing this article was call in my mom to get some of her best tips.
+I had always seen her as a very organized mom, and even though I was an only child, she managed to kill it when it came to preparation for school and having a nice routine for both of us.

 Find Out What Child Abuse Is and Its Impact.

-With back to school season being back, our prayers go out to all the moms out there who are trying to juggle their lives and their kids'.
+With back-to-school season here, our prayers go out to all the moms out there who are trying to juggle their lives and their kids'.
 So maybe take a minute with your morning cup of coffee and look at these time management tips for moms during the school year.
-You might find a tip here or there that will make your morning, and nights, a little easier.
+You might find a tip here or there that will make your mornings and nights a little easier.

 Our Talk With Mila: The 7 Year Old Cover Girl With Vitiligo